well-robotics/cubemars-tmotor-can/README.md

+######
+added log function
+added AK60-6, v2.2
+updated the parameters of AK motors based on latest manual from Cubemars added temperature and error code log. corrected temperature number based on latest Chinese manual from Cubemars.

 # C++ Motor Driver for Mini Cheetah-type Actuators from T-Motor/CubeMars

 This driver was developed at the Underactuated Lab in Robotics Innovation Center at DFKI GmbH, Bremen.